The C major scale is said to be the easiest piano scale to learn first, since it uses only white keys on the piano.

 On this keyboard you can see how the pattern of whole and half steps (or tones and semitones) looks like in the scale of c major:

 Whole steps skip one key between them.
-In the C major scale (above), you can see that all whole steps have a black key between them.
+In the C major scale (above), you can see that the whole steps have a black key between them.

 Starting from the left, between the 3rd and 4th yellow dot, there is only a half step.
 Likewise between the 7th and 8th dot.